taneliselin/fearcatcher/README.md

 ## Technologies used

-IBM Watson Tone Analyzer & Speech To Text - analyzing the tone of speech and the rate of ventilation Microsoft Cognitive Services Emotion API - analyzing feeling and emotions from facial expressions
+IBM Watson Tone Analyzer & Speech To Text - analyzing the tone of speech and the rate of ventilation
+Microsoft Cognitive Services Emotion API - analyzing feeling and emotions from facial expressions

-Raspberry Pi - hardware for the portable device Rasbian - linux distribution for Raspberry Pi
+Raspberry Pi - hardware for the portable device
+Rasbian - linux distribution for Raspberry Pi
 Node.js - server software

 3D Modelling & Printing - casing for the portable device

 ## License

 Software GPL3
-Rest of project CC-BY-SA
+Rest of the project CC-BY-SA

 ## Sources